aramshiva/nomen/README.md

 >amount INT,
 >year INT
 >```

+Once that's done, it will create the uniquenames and unique_names (confusing names I know lol) databases (this is done automatically, just leave the script running)!

+Then go to the actuary folder in there and run the `main.py` folder in there, this will spin up the actuary tables for death/age prediction.

 ##### Spinning up the site locally
 Once you have the database working locally, it's really easy to setup up the website.
 First install [`bun`](https://bun.com/), and then run `bun i` (this will install the packages onto the repository on your computer).
 Now just run `bun dev` and then go to `localhost:3000`, there you will see nomen running locally!